Forward-UIUC-2022S/sanjana-pingali-find-professors-by-keyword/README.md

 -----------------------------
 The goal of this module is to be able to rank professors whose papers appear in the MAG dataset based on their relation to keywords in a field. keywords are given as an input and this module ranks these professors based on two main categories.

 The first metric is ranking professors based on whether they are pioneers in a field.
 The second metric, on the other hand, takes in different features that affect the ranking of professors to related keywords by impacting the score of the professors.
-These factors in the last metric include a ranking based on year of publication of the papers of the professors, based on the total number of citations of the professor, based on frequency of publications of the professor especially in more recent years and finally, based on whether there were more co-authors to papers they published (as opposed to them being the sole publisher).
+These factors in the last metric include a ranking based on year of publication of the papers of the professors and the frequency of publications of the professor especially in more recent year, based on the total number of citations of the professor, and based on whether there were more co-authors to papers they published (as opposed to them being the sole publisher).
 <br/>

 Demo